I have an idea for a tutorial, where can I submit it?

 How and when did Photoshop Training Channel start?

-I started PTC as a fun side project on July 13th 2012, but it quickly turn into much more than that!
+I started PTC as a fun side project on July 13th 2012, but it quickly turned into much more than that!

 In the beginning, PTC was just a YouTube channel, there was no website, no Facebook, or anything else.
 I was lucky enough that people reacted positively to my stuff from day 1 and my followers started to increase steadily.